Mysterious, bewitching, dazzling, inspiring passion.

 Colombia’s main deposits are spread over two areas (or districts) that lie on a geological fault running from the north to the north-east of the capital, Bogotá, and straddling two departments, Boyacá and Cundinamarca.

 The most important mine in the eastern district is the Chivor mine.
-In the Western District, the Muzo mine surpasses the others for the quantity, size and splendour of the gems extracted from it4 .
+In the Western District, the Muzo mine surpasses the others for the quantity, size and splendor of the gems extracted from it4 .

 The concession of these mines has been ceded by the State to private companies, which exploit them according to their interests, still in an artisanal manner.
-Mechanization is in its infancy and safety conditions are poor in the narrow and unstable drifts where miners work eight hours a day in stifling temperatures.
+Mechanization is in its beginning stages and safety conditions are poor in the narrow and unstable drifts where miners work eight hours a day in stifling temperatures.

 They search relentlessly for mineral wastes discharged into watercourses, and at night they sometimes venture to the perimeter of official mines to dig directly into the mountainside.

-It’s not the Wild West anymore
+No Longer the Wild West

 For the mining regions have obviously and for a long time attracted the greatest covetousness.
 Not so long ago, the region was a veritable Wild West, the scene of violent clashes between rival groups: guerrillas, militias, traffickers … with distinct objectives and motives, but all heavily armed and eager to take control of the lucrative green trade.